 Next month I see the cardiologist.
 Because SCAD (Spontaneous Coronary Artery Dissection) is rare there may be more than one cardiologist attending the session.
 I was too drugged up at the time to notice what any of them look like but, if there’s an Antonio Banderas look a like, well of course my heart rate will increase and I’m going to go into arrhythmia.
 How do I get around that one?
 Think I might need to wear a blind fold to the appointment!

 (I am so relieved this happened once I got back to New Zealand and not on my big trip overseas.
 The doctors assure me it is not related to the travel.
 I’m connected with an online SCAD support group which is invaluable and we keep up to date with the latest research through the Mayo Clinic.
-Be aware that symptoms may not be typical – mine was intense pain down my RIGHT arm and a slightly tight chest but no breathlessness, no sweating, no jaw pain etc – and sometimes SCADS have been mistaken for a massive panic attack)
+Be aware that symptoms may not be typical – mine was intense pain down my RIGHT arm and a slightly tight chest but no breathlessness, no sweating, no jaw pain etc. Sometimes SCADS have been mistaken for a massive panic attack but they are far more serious.